-The RIA Leadership Awards will recognize RIA members who have contributed to the RIA’s Strategic Priorities in Canada during the calendar year 2019, in three categories:
+The RIA Leadership Awards will recognize RIA members who have contributed to the RIA’s Strategic Priorities in Canada, in three categories:

 - Market Education: Driving awareness and demand for responsible investments